 Budapest is worth its reputation and more, for sure!
 It’s a classic and a must on your Eastern European backpacking trip.
 Not only because it has ultra-cheap and very tasty food (and beer), not even because its hedonistic parties are notorious everywhere backpackers spread their gospel.

-No, the coolest part about Budapest are the ruin bars.
+No, the coolest part about Budapest is the ruin bars.
 Basically, they are bars that could’ve been built by Frankenstein: patchwork-y, grungy, surprising, and certified cool.

 On the cultural side of things, there are real architectural gems like the Parliament building and Fisherman’s Bastion.
 You can also soak up your hangover at some hot springs.